Tutorial: Enhance business process flows with branching

-An entity used in the process can be revisited multiple times (multiple closed entity loops).
+A table used in the process can be revisited multiple times (multiple closed table loops).

-A process can go back to the previous stage regardless of an entity type.
-For example, if the active stage is Deliver Quote on a quote record, process users can move the active stage back to the Propose stage on an opportunity record.
+A process can go back to the previous stage regardless of a table type.
+For example, if the active stage is Deliver Quote on a quote row, process users can move the active stage back to the Propose stage on an opportunity row.

 In another example, suppose a process is currently in the Present Proposal stage in your process flow: Qualify Lead > Identify Needs > Create Proposal > Present Proposal > Close.
 If the proposal presented to the customer requires more research to identify customer needs, users can simply select the Identify Needs stage of your process and choose Set Active.